 The Company Secretary constantly keeps herself abreast of the regulatory changes and development in sustainability and CG through continuous training.
 The Board is satisfied with the performance and support rendered by the Company Secretary to the Board in discharging her duties.

-Further details to the roles and responsibilities of the Company Secretary are disclosed in the Board Charter, which is available on the Company's website at www.allianz.com.my/corporate-profile (under the CG section).
+Further details to the roles and responsibilities of the Company Secretary are disclosed in the Board Charter, which is available on the Company's website.